Hi, what do you want to do?

 Bunnicula Reading Lesson

 Construct words using root words, prefixes, and suffixes.
 They listen to Chapters 8 & 9 of Bunnicula being read aloud and write down any words they hear that have a prefix or suffix.
-Learners infer the definition of new words by...
+Students infer the definition of new words by...

 Curated OER